 One to one interventions, such as ours, can have a real, noticeable impact on both confidence and attainment.
 Reasons for this include:

-- Pupils verbalise their thought process by justifying answers with their tutor, which encourages them to engage and understand concepts more deeply.
+- Pupils verbalise their thought process by justifying answers with their tutor, which encourages them to engage with and understand concepts more deeply.

 - Each individual lesson is tailored to the pupils’ needs, allowing each pupil to learn at a pace that’s right for them.

-- Pupils are encouraged to engage with their tutors within a one to one environment which can take away the pressure associated with speaking up in class
+- Pupils are encouraged to engage with their tutors within a one to one environment which can take away the pressure associated with speaking up in class.

 - Pupils are able to build relationships with their tutors, which in turn has a positive impact on learning.